pgbackrest/pgbackrest/doc/BLOG.md

 $ /usr/lib/postgresql/12/bin/pgbench -i -s 65
 ```

-PostgreSQL splits tables into segment files of 1GB each, so the one large table that `pgbench` created above will be contained in a single segment file.
+PostgreSQL splits tables into segment files of 1GB each, so the main table that `pgbench` created above will be contained in a single file.
 The format PostgreSQL uses to store tables on disk will be important in the examples below.

 ## File Bundling